co-cart/co-cart/readme.txt

 * NEW: Can now add items to cart using a products SKU ID.
 * NEW: When an item is updated, removed or restored... the cart totals are re-calculated.
 * NEW: Added option to logout customer.
+* NEW: Variable products are now validated and can find variation ID from attributes if not already set.
+* NEW: Prevent password protected products from being added to the cart.
+* Changed: Parameter used to set cart key.
+Previously `id` now `cart_key`.
+The `id` used as fallback if still used.
 * Removed: Parameter to re-calculate totals once item was updated.
+* Tweaked: Clear carts debug tool now clears saved carts as well.
 * Tweaked: Products that are no longer purchasable and are already in the cart are removed from the cart.
 * Tweaked: Stop redirect to getting started page if plugin was activated and was already installed before.
 * Tweaked: Prevent redirect to getting started page if multiple plugins activated at once.
-* Dev: Clear all carts stored in session via the Tools section of WooCommerce System Status.
+* Dev: Clear all carts stored in session via the Tools section of **WooCommerce System Status**.
+* Dev: Synchronize carts over to CoCart's session table in the database via the Tools section of **WooCommerce System Status**.
 * Dev: Cart expiration can be filtered if the default 30 days is not to your liking.
 * Dev: Generated customer ID can be filtered before storing cart in the database and creates a cookie on the customer's device.
 * Dev: Added filter `cocart_add_to_cart_validation` to allow plugin developers to pass their own validation before item is added to the cart.